RyuuXS/Reforestation/README.md

-## I was wondering why the frisbee was getting bigger, then it hit me.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.